swaroopch/byte-of-python/translations.md

 Artur Weber (arturweberguimaraes@gmail.com) has completed a translation of this book to Portuguese (as of Feb 21, 2018) at <https://www.homeyou.com/~edu/introducao>.

+> __Artur Weber_: My students study at the Polytechnic faculty in Ecological University in the city of Curitiba (Brazil) and some of them are interested in different papers.
+>
+> As they are writing course and academic papers, they always look for interesting articles and pages.
+I also do my best to find interesting materials which can be the sources for their university works.
+>
+> I found the materials from your site useful for some of my students who are writing papers based on programming on Python.
+Actually, that is why I made a decision to perform a Portuguese translation to let my students who don't know English read exciting articles in their mother tongue ( in Portuguese).

 ## Romanian

 Paul-Sebastian Manole (brokenthorn@gmail.com) has volunteered to translate this book to Romanian.